 State CTE Profiles

-Drawing from several sources, NAPE has created a CTE profile for each state and the nation, which includes the following information for both the secondary and postsecondary levels:
+Drawing from several sources, NAPE creates a CTE profile for each state and the nation each year.
+The profiles provide the following information for both the secondary and postsecondary levels:

 - Brief description of the CTE delivery system

 - Perkins performance indicators

 - Career cluster enrollment by gender

 NAPE has conducted surveys of the states to determine how the nontraditional training and employment and special population’s provisions of Perkins IV are being implemented.
 The survey results are compiled into a generic comprehensive report regarding the status of the implementation of the special population’s provisions of Perkins IV.
 NAPE Members can read the survey summaries from 2000, 2002, 2004, 2008, and 2010 by clicking here.

 - Carl D. Perkins Vocational and Technical Education Act Reports to Congress on State Performance provides state profiles for each of the core indicators (academic attainment, attainment of diplomas or degrees, placement and retention in further education or employment, and participation and completion of non-traditional training programs) for secondary and postsecondary programs.
 Also included are federal allocations, enrollment by gender, and a brief description of program improvement and data quality efforts for each state.